mayerrobert/jmurmel/README.md

     C:\> java Lambdaj.java

-for a first peek at JMurmel (compiling Murmel won't work, tough, only the interpreter works that way).
+for a first peek at JMurmel (compiling Murmel won't work, though, only the interpreter works that way).

 **Optional: building from source**